-Carragan definitely presented his work as a completed version and not as a reconstruction, for performance purposes.
-He had studied the manuscripts in Vienna, had photographs of inaccessible parts at his disposal, and was - while working his way through the manuscripts - able to correct most of the errors in the Orel edition and beyond.
-There were discussions along the road, and particularly in Europe, about Carragan's rather flexible approach to the original score by introducing bars of his own, and most of all his long insertion connecting the Finale's second and third theme groups in the recapitulation that also marks the point where he brings back the theme of the Adagio.
-He was of course aware of the problem at that time, but he felt he needed that insertion for structural reasons, longer than the 16 measures for which the numbering seemed to provide.
-Before applying the 16-measure straitjacket instead he needed to be really sure that the numbering was correct and contemporaneous.
+Another striking example is Carragan's long insertion connecting the Finale's second and third theme groups in the recapitulation.
+This is the point where he brings back the theme of the Adagio.
+He was of course aware of the problem at that time, but he felt he needed a long insertion for structural reasons, longer than the 16 measures for which the numbering seemed to provide.
+Before applying the 16-measure straightjacket instead he needed to be really sure that the numbering was correct and contemporaneous.
 At that time Carragan assessed the available sources, and noticed that the numbers on many of the source's bifolios were heavily overwritten and the actual numbers themselves were highly debatable over a wide range.
 Also many of the early numbers, and perhaps some of the later ones too, appeared not to be contemporaneous.
-However, he may not have realised that Bruckner simply used mainly discarded bifolios as sketch paper, sometimes including the continuity of more than one bifolio.
-It might also have helped when he would have used Bruckner's own metric figures.
+Besides, the first and second bifolios each contain many more than just 16 measures, through jamming.
+However, he did not realise that Bruckner simply used mainly discarded bifolios as sketch paper, sometimes including the continuity of more than one bifolio.